AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/experience-decisioning-uc.md

 ---
 # Decisioning use case {#experience-decisioning-uc}

-In this use case, you define two delivery treatments each containing a different decision policy in order to measure which one performs best for your target audience.
+In this use case, you create a campaign where you define two delivery treatments - each containing a different decision policy in order to measure which one performs best for your target audience.

-## Create items and strategies
+## Create decision items and selection strategies

 You first need to create items, group them together in collections, set up rules and ranking methods.
 These elements will allow you to build selection strategies.

-1. Navigate to **[!UICONTROL Decisioning]** > **[!UICONTROL  Catalogs]** and create several offer items.
+1. Navigate to **[!UICONTROL Decisioning]** > **[!UICONTROL  Catalogs]** and create several decision items.
 Set constraints using audiences or rules to restrict each item to specific profiles only.
 [Learn more](items.md)

    <!--
    1. From the items list, click the **[!UICONTROL Edit schema]** button  and edit the custom attributes if needed.
 [Learn how to work with catalogs](catalogs.md)-->